The Familiar

 “Christ!” the man snarled, bringing his arms up and putting them against the coyote’s muzzle, keeping her snapping teeth away from him.
 “I told you—what the hell?”

-Jeve and the other robber both stared as the first man became five feet high, then four, then three, then two, all in the space of seconds.
+Jeve and the other robber both stared as the first man became five feet high, then four, then three, then two, all in the space of perhaps two seconds.
 His hands had been around the coyote’s muzzle; now they were in the coyote’s muzzle, being held fast.

 “Stop it!” the thin man shrieked.
 “Stop it, you fucking wizard, or I’ll kill—”